fossi-foundation/fossi-foundation.github.io/organization.md

 	</ul></td>
 	<td>
 	<h4>Philipp Wagner</h4>
-	For almost as long as he can type, Philipp has been involved in software development, from web to embedded.
-During his Masters he got interested in hardware design.
-Today he combines both worlds to make software development easier through better debugging support.
-Philipp currently works as research assistant at Technical University of Munich.
+	A long-time free and open source veteran, Philipp has been involved in various projects over the last decade.
+With interests from web development to hardware architectures, he loves to bring together different communities and approaches.
 	</td></tr>
 </table>